Application-Defined Receive Side Dispatching on the NIC

-Since \sysname primarily works on the RX path to dispatch requests, this section describes how the \sysname NIC implements the RX path.
+Since \sysname primarily works on the RX path to dispatch messages, we first describe how the RX path works in \sysname NIC.
 The TX path is simpler, merely requiring the NIC to send out packets produced by the \sysname library.
+Then, we detail the design of the Receive Side Dispatch (RSD, \S\ref{sssec:qn_rsd}) hardware module, which is designed to carry out L7 dispatch in \sysname.